sergeiudris/deathstar.lab/docs/play-scenarios-in-browser/design-notes.md

   - on opening browser page, user enters their name
   - that name plus some id (random uuid or maybe smth from libp2p) - is a unique id for games
   - data is ephimeral, play-scenarios-in-browser by design does not store data, so name+id is sufficient
+- no HTTP (*sigh of joy*): first it's a legacy protocol, won't be used in DeathStarGame overall, second - play-scenarios-in-browser is single-player and *maybe* will use p2p